dmuhabbatov/SalaryPrediction/README.md

 ## EDA

 For checking the correlation between each input and the output variable, we used regplot for examining numerical variables and boxplot for categorical variables.
-The notebook has details on that but here I included the heatmap for the purpose of simplicity to glance the relation between all variables.
+The notebook has details on that but here I included the heatmap for the purpose of simplicity to quickly glance the relation between all variables.

 ![image](https://user-images.githubusercontent.com/75549127/110561082-4f95c600-8104-11eb-8b19-4c3de86b7161.png)